garfielder/notes/Tech/IntoProcess.md

 <a name='system'> 1.
 Avi Silberschatz.
 Operating System Concepts.
 Wiley publishing,  Ninth Edition, 2013.  </a> <br>
 <a name='ref2'>   2. http://www.cnblogs.com/01picker/p/4449322.html  </a>
+<a name='program'> 3.
+System Programming with C and unix.
+Addison-wesley.
+1st ed.
+2009 </a>